aleeza21/DEP-Web-Development/README.md

 # DEP-Web-Development
-It contains all the WEb Development Tasks
+It contains all the Web Development Tasks